What Does Simmer Look Like? From Bubbles To Bliss

 Simmering is typically done over low to medium-low heat.
 It’s essential to maintain a gentle and consistent temperature just below the boiling point of the liquid.
 This usually means setting your stove or burner to a low to medium-low setting, depending on the specific recipe and the type of cookware you are using.

 The exact heat level may vary depending on the recipe and the desired outcome, so it’s a good practice to follow the instructions in your recipe for the best results.
+The key is to keep the liquid at a simmering temperature where small bubbles occasionally rise to the surface without allowing it to reach a rolling boil.

 Also Read – What Temperature Is Simmer On An Electric Stove?